InvalidSE/InvalidSE/README.md

-> We do a little trolling
+We do a little coding